How to Change Art in a Frame

-I found this piece at Homegoods for $7.00!
+I found this pre- framed art at Homegoods for $7.00!
 You can’t buy a good frame for that!
-But it had this really ugly picture in it.. but when life hands you lemons….
+But it had this really ugly picture in it.. but when life hands you lemons…

-Then remove the staples very carefully ( the glass is still in there)-wearing proper protective gear, taking proper precautions…. out of the back of the frame.
-Make sure you put the staples somewhere safe so that no one can step on them…
+Then remove the staples very carefully ( the glass is still in there)-wearing proper protective gear, taking proper precautions…. out of the back of the frame, careful not to break the glass.
+Make sure you put the staples somewhere safe so that no one can step on them, or hopefully there is just a cardboard backing that is easily removed.

 Use a lot of tape over-lapping to make sure the picture and glass stay in.
 I wouldn’t use this on a HUGE, heavy picture, but it’s great for smaller ones.

-And hang.
-You have a custom framed picture for next to nothing!
+And then hang and enjoy.
+You have a custom framed picture that is very budget friendly!

 P.S.
 I am serious about the thing with glass and staples and being careful with protective stuff and all of that.
 My friends call me Ms. Safety, but somehow I don’t think it’s a compliment since they always say it with an eye roll.